 The evening ended with a nightcap at the Airman’s bar, so named in honour of the U.S. 487th Bomber Group stationed at Lavenham Airfield during World War II.

 I loved exploring all the little nooks and crannies around the hotel.
-There are plenty of quiet places to sit, read or enjoy a cuppa or something a bit stronger in a hidden courtyard or next to an inglenook fireplace – so perfect!
+There are plenty of quiet places to sit, read or enjoy a cuppa or something a bit stronger next to an inglenook fireplace.

 The location and hotel made this a perfect romantic getaway from the hustle and bustle of the city in one of the most enchanting country towns in Suffolk.